- Shelf life functionality is contained with SNP.

 A The Work Around

 The workaround will be a report which will give the planners a heads up as to the product that is about to expire.
-The best thing to do with soon to expire product is to either reduce its price, (which is not a planning function) or to redeploy the soon to expire inventory to a location with high predicted demand for the item in question.
+The best thing to do with soon to expire product is to either reduce its price (which is not a planning function) or redeploy the soon to expire inventory to a location with high predicted demand for the item in question.
 Though it may sound reasonable, this is an inferior design and is entirely something the planning engine should be doing.
 The shelf life should be taking into account during the planning run as a primary parameter.
 To force this functionality into a report is entirely illogical and should lead companies to consider blending SNP with a supply planning solution that can handle shelf life functionality.